Best VPN Jurisdictions – Understanding 5 Eyes, 9 Eyes, and 14 Eyes

 9 and 14 Eyes

-To counter increasing threats from Russia, China and terrorism in the wake of 9/11.
-This intelligence sharing community was extended to the 9 and then the 14 eyes, to include: Norway, Denmark, France, Netherlands, Sweden, Spain, Germany, Italy and Belgium.
+To counter increasing threats from Russia, China, and terrorism in the wake of 9/11.
+This intelligence-sharing community was extended to the 9 and then the 14 eyes, to include: Norway, Denmark, France, Netherlands, Sweden, Spain, Germany, Italy, and Belgium.

 These 14 countries form a global alliance and essentially do also run a large-scale surveillance operation on its citizens and countries outside of the 14 eyes.
 Many have turned to VPN’s like IPVanish to protect their data and help them to feel safe.

-But it’s worth mentioning these countries co-operate to fight back against terrorism and organised crime.
+But it’s worth mentioning these countries co-operate to fight back against terrorism and organized crime.
 They are not that interested in you torrenting the latest Marvel movie.
 Or the pot you are trying to buy on Tor.

 Be careful not to be drawn into conspiracy theory, tin hat territory when it comes to companies that are based in the 14 eyes.
 We live in democracies; not totalitarian states and a countries legal system can only get what a VPN provider is able to give.